Adrian Miedziński: Career

-After riding for the Swindon Robins in 2006 he joined the Oxford Cheetahs for the 2007 season but was left without a British club following Oxford's withdrawal from the league.
+After riding for the Swindon Robins in 2006, Miedziński joined the Oxford Cheetahs for the 2007 season but was left without a British club following Oxford's withdrawal from the league.
 He would not return to Britain again until 2012.

-In 2013, he achieved his career best result after winning the Speedway Grand Prix of Poland during the 2013 Speedway Grand Prix series.
-In 2015 he signed for Swindon Robins for his second spell at the club.
+In 2013, Miedziński achieved his career best result after winning the Speedway Grand Prix of Poland during the 2013 Speedway Grand Prix series.
+In 2015, he signed for Swindon Robins for his second spell at the club.

-He was part of the Smederna team that won the 2019 Elitserien in Sweden.
+Miedziński was part of the Smederna team that won the 2019 Elitserien in Sweden.

-In 2022, while riding for Bydgoszcz he suffered a serious crash which resulted in him being put into an induced coma due to brain and spinal injuries.
+In 2022, while riding for Bydgoszcz, Miedziński suffered a serious crash which resulted in him being put into an induced coma due to brain and spinal injuries.

 Personal life

-His father, Stanisław Miedziński was also a speedway rider.
+Miedziński's father, Stanisław was also a speedway rider.